Mousumi44/Recommendation-System-Project/README.md

 Overview
 --------
 The main goal of this project was to build a transparent and explainable recommendation system framework.
 We implemented set-based explainable recommendation system framework based on the [paper](https://dl.acm.org/doi/10.1145/3331184.3331211).
 Then, I (Mousumi) have also proposed a novel rank-based explainable technique for recommendation system.
-Through extensive experiments on popular [Movielens 20M Dataset](https://s3-api.us-geo.objectstorage.softlayer.net/cf-courses-data/CognitiveClass/ML0101ENv3/labs/moviedataset.zip), I have found out that that our proposed rank-based explainable recommendation system is comparable with the current state of the art set-based explainable recommendation system.
+Through extensive experiments on popular [Movielens 20M Dataset](https://s3-api.us-geo.objectstorage.softlayer.net/cf-courses-data/CognitiveClass/ML0101ENv3/labs/moviedataset.zip), I have found out that our proposed rank-based explainable recommendation system is comparable with the current state of the art set-based explainable recommendation system.

 How To Run
 ----------